16-Bit-Inc/dicom-anonymizer/README.md

 Notes:
 1. Please make sure that the linking log folder path already exists on the local drive.
 For the same dataset, this path must be consistent across different runs of the program.
-This path should not be the path of a portable external drive.
-2. If the dataset is larger than the specified space, run the program as many times as needed, each time specifying the space available in the output directory.
+2. If the program terminates because extra disk space is needed to write dicoms to the output folder, run the program again as many times as needed, each time with a new output folder containing additional disk space.

 Program output:
 1. For each dicom in the input directory (recursive for subdirectories), if it doesn't already exist, the program writes an anonymized version to the desired output directory.